Yoctol/bottender/docs/channel-slack-sending-messages.md

 Bots can post `Ephemeral Messages` only visible to the assigned user in a specific public channel, private channel, or private conversation.
 In short, `Ephemeral Messages` allows bots to replies context-sensitive information to the user under current Bottender `context.` For example, when a user inputs `check-in`, the bot could post an `Ephemeral Message` to the user check-in time.

-> **Note:**
->
+For more info, please refer to Slack's official doc, [`chat.postEphemeral`](https://api.slack.com/methods/chat.postEphemeral)

-> - `Ephemeral Message` delivery is not guaranteed — the user must be currently active in Slack and a member of the specified channel.
+> **Note:** `Ephemeral Message` delivery is not guaranteed — the user must be currently active in Slack and a member of the specified channel.
-> - For more info, please refer to Slack's official doc, [`chat.postEphemeral`](https://api.slack.com/methods/chat.postEphemeral)

 ```js
 await context.chat.postEphemeral({